 - Hypoglycemia is characterized by reduced plasma glucose to a level (usually less than 50 mg/dL) that may cause signs or symptoms (e.g., mental status changes).
 Hypoglycemia typically arises from abnormalities in the mechanisms involved in glucose homeostasis. - For the diagnosis of hypoglycemia, the "Whipple triad" is generally observed as low blood sugar, presence of symptoms, and reversal of these symptoms when the blood sugar level is restored to normal. - The true prevalence is 5-10% of patients who present with symptoms suggestive of hypoglycemia. - Hypoglycemic symptoms are related to sympathetic activation and brain dysfunction due to the decreased glucose levels.
 This results in sweating, palpitations, tremulousness, anxiety, and hunger.
 Reduction in cerebral glucose availability (neuroglycopenia) may cause confusion, difficulty with concentration, irritability, hallucinations, focal impairment, coma and eventually death. - Various forms and causes of hypoglycemia include: - Drugs ethanol, haloperidol, pentamidine, quinine, salicylates, sulfonamides ("sulfa drugs") and oral hypoglycemic agents have been associated with hypoglycemia as have numerous other drugs. - Surreptitious sulfonylurea use/abuse self-induced hypoglycemia that may be observed in healthcare workers or in relatives who care for diabetic family members. - Exogenous insulin for example, insulin-producing tumors of the pancreas (islet cell tumors), and non-beta-cell tumors. - Reactive hypoglycemia idiopathic, due to alimentary problems (e.g., patients with previous upper gastrointestinal surgery), or congenital enzyme deficiencies (e.g., hereditary fructose intolerance). - Fasting hypoglycemia - Nesidioblastosis is a medical term for hyperinsulinemic hypoglycemia attributed to excessive function of pancreatic beta cells with an abnormal microscopic appearance.
-Most recently, nesidioblastosis has been used to

-- describe a form of acquired hyperinsulinism with beta cell hyperplasia found in adults, especially after gastrointestinal surgery.

-- Inherited enzyme deficiencies and defects in fatty acid oxidation may also be involved.

-- Other causes of hypoglycemia include the following:
+Most recently, nesidioblastosis has been used to describe a form of acquired hyperinsulinism with beta cell hyperplasia found in adults, especially after gastrointestinal surgery. - Inherited enzyme deficiencies and defects in fatty acid oxidation may also be involved. - Other causes of hypoglycemia include the following:

 - Autoimmune hypoglycemia

 - Critical illnesses

 - Exercise (diabetic patients)

 - Pregnancy

 - Renal glycosuria

 - Ketotic hypoglycemia of childhood

 - Adrenal insufficiency

 - Hypopituitarism

 - Starvation

 - Laboratory test artifact

 - Therapy for hypoglycemia is glucose.
 Other medications may be used based on the underlying cause or accompanying symptoms.

-- Included: - Terms for various forms of hypoglycemia, which generally include the word "hypoglycaemia" or a variant of "hypoglycaemia" in the term (e.g., PT Hypoglycaemia unawareness) - Terms for relevant laboratory findings supporting the diagnosis of hypoglycemia (e.g. PT Blood glucose decreased) - Terms for characteristic signs and symptoms of hypoglycemia (e.g., PT Hunger, PT Incoherent) - Terms for relevant therapeutic interventions that may signal a case of hypoglycemia.

-- Terms for etiologies of hypoglycemia (e.g., PT Insulinoma, PT Metabolic surgery) - Terms for congenital forms of hypoglycemia (e.g., PT Diencephalic syndrome of infancy) - Terms that relate mainly to diabetes mellitus (e.g., PT Glucose tolerance impaired)

-Terms for non-specific symptoms that occur with hypoglycemia but are not highly characteristic and could potentially cause "noise" (e.g., PT Abnormal behaviour, PT Malaise; PT Fatigue)
+- Included: - Terms for various forms of hypoglycemia, which generally include the word "hypoglycaemia" or a variant of "hypoglycaemia" in the term - Terms for relevant laboratory findings supporting the diagnosis of hypoglycemia - Terms for characteristic signs and symptoms of hypoglycemia - Terms for relevant therapeutic interventions that may signal a case of hypoglycemia. - Excluded: - Terms for etiologies of hypoglycemia - Terms for congenital forms of hypoglycemia - Terms that relate mainly to diabetes mellitus - Terms for non-specific symptoms that occur with hypoglycemia but are not highly characteristic and could potentially cause "noise" (e.g., concepts such as abnormal behaviour, malaise and fatigue)